Quarks with Integer Electric Charge: Introduction

-It turns out that an appropriate combination of $(\mathbf{3},\mathbf{2},\mathbf{1})$ and $ (\mathbf{3},\mathbf{2},-\mathbf{1})$ HC matter terms can be implemented within the context of the SM Lagrangian, and anomaly cancellation uniquely determines the relative factors ($\alpha^2$ and $\beta^2$) in the terms.
-(Henceforth, I will designate HC based on this new representation `iquarks' in order to clearly differentiate between the new quarks with integer electric charge and conventional quarks.)
+It turns out that an appropriate combination of $(\mathbf{3},\mathbf{2},\mathbf{1})$ and $ (\mathbf{3},\overline{\mathbf{2}},-\mathbf{1})$ HC matter terms can be implemented within the context of the SM Lagrangian, and anomaly cancellation uniquely determines the relative factors $\alpha^2$ and $\beta^2$ in the terms.
+(Henceforth, the HC based on this new representation will be called `iquarks' in order to clearly differentiate between the new quarks with integer electric charge and conventional quarks.)
 Consequently, the iquark matter fields couple to the electroweak gauge bosons with fractional coupling strengths reminiscent of conventional quark couplings.
 Specifically, the electromagnetic current contains the expected $2/3e$ and $-1/3e$ factors even though the iquarks have integer intrinsic electric charge.

 With this matter field representation, the usual predictions of the SM that do not depend on iquark electroweak currents, as well as anomaly cancellation and resolution of the $\pi^{\mathrm 0}\rightarrow{2\Gg}$ problem, are exactly maintained.
 The iquark electroweak currents can be cast in terms of conventional quarks by identifying the up and down quark with an iquark doublet and its electroweak anti-doublet within each generation.
 It follows that conventional quarks are, in a sense, an average of two iquarks.
 Insofar as experiments are not able to distinguish individual iquark currents, it appears that the predictions of this model for the electroweak sector will coincide with those of the SM in terms of conventional quarks.